 The type of alcohol you use is important as well.
 If you want only the flavor of the bean, opt for something with a neutral flavor like vodka.
 Other popular alcohols used to make extract include bourbon, rum, and brandy, but you can use tequila as well.

 Make your vanilla extract by splitting three beans lengthwise and adding them to about 1 cup of your preferred alcohol.
 You should let it sit for at least a month but the longer you let it sit before using it, the stronger and more complex the flavor will become.

 Vanilla beans are pungent enough that you can infuse the flavor into sugar, as well as into liquids.
 Vanilla sugar uses sugar as the medium rather than alcohol.
 Since almost all recipes that call for vanilla are sweet, swapping out some (or all) of your sweetener for vanilla-flavored sugar should pose no problem at all.

 You may be able to purchase vanilla sugar at a specialty bakery supply store, or you can make your own.
 Make it by splitting one vanilla bean lengthwise and scraping the seeds into two cups of sugar.
 Stir the sugar to mix the seeds in and store in an airtight container for about two weeks.
 Use the sugar in recipes that call for vanilla extract.

 In a pinch: Maple syrup

-If you have no vanilla beans at all, maple syrup is one alternative that will not require you to wait.
+If you have no vanilla beans at all, maple syrup is one ingredient that will not require you to wait.
 Maple syrup is the reduced sap of the maple tree and has a deep caramel flavor with nutty background notes.
-There are different grades of maple syrup with the darker type having a deeper caramel flavor.
+There are different grades of maple syrup, with the darker type having a deeper caramel flavor.
 Vanillin is the primary flavor component in vanilla beans and is also present in maple syrup.